V1CeVersaa/V1CeVersaa.github.io/docs/Computer Science/Algorithm/03 Trees.md

 **Descendants of a node**: all nodes in its subtrees.

+Every tree can be transformed into a binary tree with **FirstChild-NextSibling** representation.

 ## 3.1 Binary Trees

 A **binary tree** is a tree in which no node can have more than two children.

+**Expression Trees**: a binary tree used to represent expressions.
+Intresting.

 ### 3.1.1 Node Implementation